synthet-ic/kfl/book/src/README.md

 ## KDL

 - KDL as token tree (≠ AST, ≠ token stream)
-  - KDL is new string, new literal witch has more structure
+  - KDL is new string, new literal with more structure than old ones
 - KDL as algebraic data type with exponential

 ## TODO